 - Working alongside their designated supervisor, students should be prepared to transition to remote work at any point if it is not possible to be on campus, to work from a McGill affiliated location, or to travel to an international/or northern Canada research site.

 - Travel can only proceed with prior approval from a student's program or department.
 Approval should be dependent upon the directives set forth by McGill University, the Government of Quebec, travel advisories posted by Global Affairs Canada, the host country, and the onsite partner organization.
-GHP will consider the possibility of travel for students up to April 1, 2022.
-If travel is not possible at this point, students will need to continue to work on their projects remotely or on-site locally.
+GHP will consider the possibility of travel for students that is initiated by April 1, 2023.
+If travel is not possible at this point, students will need to complete work on their projects remotely or on-site locally.

 Additional Travel-Related Information